 - Wrap the molds with clean blankets and sit for 2 days.

 - After 48 hours, take out from the molds, place into the greaseproof paper.

 - Let the finished soap “cure” for approximately 4-5 weeks.

 Last but not lease, for the babies.

 3. Sandalwood Soap for Babies

 Babies can sometimes develop rashes and eczema due to their overly sensitive skin.
-Store-bought soap and bath gels often, contain harsh ingredients that may not work amiably with a baby’s skin.
-Sandalwood essential oil is known to contain antiseptic element that protect babies dermis from dirt and microscopic microbes as well as serving as insect repellant.
+Store-bought soap and bath gels often contain harsh ingredients that may not work amiably with a baby’s skin.
+Sandalwood essential oil is known to contain an antiseptic element that protects babies dermis from dirt and microscopic microbes as well as serving as an insect repellant.

 - 2 ounces sandalwood essential oil